CLTS FS Instructions Module 4 - Mental Health

 Does the child currently require* services from any of the following?
 (Check all that apply)

-• Psychiatric Medication with Psychiatrist or other Physician
+- Psychiatric Medication with Psychiatrist or other medical health provider

-• Informal supports can include sensory breaks, added support during peer/social interactions, and classroom accommodations to aid behavior.
+- Informal supports that can include sensory breaks, added support during peer/social interactions, classroom accommodations to aid behavior or other related supports.

-“Require” is based on a professional’s recommendation that a specific service is essential to address the identified mental health need.
+*Require means that the specific service has been recommended by a professional and it is essential to address the identified mental health need.
 The professional recommendation must have been made within the past year.
 If the parent or child has not accessed recommended services for over 12 months, then this recommendation is no longer valid.

 4.5 Rare and Extreme Conditions